Skip to content

 Don't be complacent!
 There are still dangers with any battery, even with LiFePO4, these next few points apply to all battery chemistries, the first is venting, what often looks like smoke is actually the release of leaked electrolytes, so what you are seeing is likely gases, dangerous gases that are very harmful, but at least with LiFePO4, it wont turn into a New Years Eve fireworks display.

-Secondly, all batteries can cause a risk of fire from heat generated by whatever is connected to the battery terminals, in fact this actually applies to everything electrical, AC and DC, so batteries and The Grid, cabling and connections - everything, and that's loose connections, these cause high resistance, which causes heat, heat that can reach temperatures hot enough to melt a cables insulation and result in fire if laid on or near anything that is in any way flammable or short circuit, especially if you're using figure 8 cable and the positive and negative come into contact - you are well fused aren't you?
+Secondly, all batteries can be at risk from fire by heat generated by whatever is connected to the battery terminals, in fact this actually applies to everything electrical, AC and DC, so batteries and The Grid, cabling and connections - everything, and typically, that's loose connections, these cause high resistance, which causes heat, heat that can reach temperatures hot enough to melt a cables insulation and result in fire if laid on or near anything that is in any way flammable or if they short circuit, especially if you're using figure 8 cable and the positive and negative come into contact because all the insulation around them has melted away - you are well fused aren't you?
+Good, but that's not going to stop all ignition situations, manufacturers put torque settings on things for a reason!
+Be tight, but not over tight.

 Alternatives to LiFePO4?